ethodellc/wordpress-to-json/README.md

 ### Requirements

-`php-cli` with PDO extension and and appropriate driver database engine you're using.
+`php-cli` with PDO extension with appropriate driver for the database you're using.

 ### Preperation